-Thanks to Dave Peterson, who wrote this technique, and to Ron de Bruin, who adapted the code for Excel 2007.
+Thanks to Dave Peterson, who wrote this technique, and to Ron de Bruin, who adapted the code for the Excel Ribbon.

 Select a sheet from the dropdown list, to go to that sheet.